-You can download the WAP template in our Wellbeing Pack for Charity Workers and Volunteers, use the one shared by Mind, or create your own.
+You can download our Wellness Action Plan template here or create your own.
 If creating your own template, generally it should include space for questions around:

 - Current working arrangements, including any support or adjustments they may have or need

 - What makes them feel mentally happy and healthy at work

 - Any situations that may trigger poor mental health at work and/or early warning signs

 - How these situations or triggers may be managed in the workplace